IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

+I decided to convert the images to grayscale, according to [Sermanet et al.](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), grayscaling training images will improve model performance.
+We will come back to this point later.

 The code for this step is contained in the code cell[17] of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+Before grayscaling, other image/data translation were used for augmenting data.

+For example, image rotation

+![Sample image rotation in 90 degree][image4]

 As a last step, I normalized the image data because ...